 Make time to care for a loved one

-Work with your supervisor to create a flexwork schedule that allows you help care for a loved one while continuing to work.
+Work with your manager to create an alternative work schedule that allows you help care for a loved one while continuing to work.
 Learn more about flexible work arrangements.

 If you need to miss work for an extended time, you can take leave, either paid or unpaid.
 Learn more and get help planning leave for serious illness and disability.

 Tax deductions for care expenses

 Reduce your income tax obligation by opting for a pretax paycheck deduction that funds eligible dependent care services.
 To set it up, enroll in the Dependent Care Assistance Program (DCAP), which is available to any UW employee whose wages are exempt from FICA.